 Rotoscoping in Adobe After Effects Course

-Another Rotoscope was invented by LeRoy Wottring for orthoptic training.
-The device was manufactured by the Wottring Instrument Company of Columbus, Ohio.
-In 1950, American Optical purchased the assets of Wottring Instruments and continued to build and market the product.
+Another Rotoscope was invented by LeRoy Wotring for orthoptic training.
+The device was manufactured by the Wotring Instrument Company of Columbus, Ohio.
+In 1950, American Optical purchased the assets of Wotring Instruments and continued to build and market the product.
 Orthoptic training was used for a variety of eye conditions including amblyopia.